plo750/curriculum/docker/docker-fundamentals/storage/docker-intro.md

 ## Practice

-When a Docker container is destroyed, all of its data is still available.
+When a Docker container is destroyed with no volume, all of its data is still available.

 ???